Payton Talbott: Ultimate Fighting Championship

 Talbott then made his promotional debut on November 18, 2023, facing Nick Aguirre at UFC Fight Night 232.
 He won the fight by submission in the third round via rear-naked choke.

 For his second bout in the UFC, he faced Cameron Saaiman on March 23, 2024, at UFC on ESPN 53.
 He ended up winning the fight by technical knockout in round two.
 This victory earned him his first Performance of the Night bonus award.

 Talbott faced French-Algerian fighter Yanis Ghemmouri on June 29, 2024, at UFC 303.
 He won the fight via knockout 19 seconds in the first round.
 This win earned him another Performance of the Night award.

 Talbott faced Raoni Barcelos on January 18, 2025 at UFC 311.
 In a bout where he was largely controlled and outwrestled, he lost the fight by unanimous decision leading to his first loss in mixed martial arts.

 Talbott faced Felipe Lima on June 28, 2025, at UFC 317.
 He won the fight by unanimous decision.

-Talbott is scheduled to face former UFC Flyweight and Bantamweight Champion Henry Cejudo on December 6, 2025 at UFC 323.
+Talbott faced former UFC Flyweight and Bantamweight Champion Henry Cejudo on December 6, 2025 at UFC 323.
+He won the fight by unanimous decision becoming the last fight of Henry Cejudo’s career.

+Talbott is scheduled to face former UFC Flyweight Champion Deiveson Figueiredo on October 3, 2026, at UFC 332.